Alireza-Motazedian/Dockerized_LSTM/README.md

 2. Run `source ~/.bashrc` or `source ~/.zshrc` to apply changes
 3. Start using the shortened commands

-### 6.6.
+## 6.6.
 Understanding and Cleaning Dangling Images

-When you run `docker images`, you might see several entries with `<none>` as their repository and tag:
+When you run `docker images`, you may see entries with `<none>` as their repository and tag:

 ```
 REPOSITORY                                 TAG     IMAGE ID       CREATED        SIZE